Who is Tasha Ghouri, Love Island’s first deaf contestant?

 ‘I may have to step on toes but I’ll do it in the nicest way possible,’ Ghouri said

-Yes, it’s that time of year again… Love Island season is around the corner.
+Yes, it’s that time of year again… Love Island season is upon us.

 The ITV2 dating show returns on Monday (6 June) with a new group of singletons looking for love – and a new villa to boot.